Table of Contents

 If the organization submits supplemental information or files an amended Form 990 or 990-EZ with the IRS, it must also send a copy of the information or amended return to any state with which it filed a copy of Form 990 or 990-EZ originally to meet that state's filing requirement.
 If a state requires the organization to file an amended Form 990 or 990-EZ to correct conflicts with the Form 990 or 990-EZ instructions, the organization must also file an amended return with the IRS.

 This Appendix discusses certain federal tax rules that apply to exempt organizations and donors for contributions.
 See also Pub.
-526, Charitable Contributions, and Pub.
-1771, Charitable Contributions: Substantiation and Disclosure Requirements.
+526 and Pub.
+1771.

 Other evidence of payments received in connection with fundraising activities.

 |The organization advertises its fundraising events,||It must keep samples of the advertising copy.|